-There is a companywide acknowledgment that the risk posed to the marine environment from a marine incident is severe.
+There is a company wide acknowledgment that the risk posed to the marine environment from a marine incident is severe.
 The Company has adopted a great deal of preventative measures to limit this risk factor.
 The first is to limit human error, and the second is to maintain the vessel's machinery to the highest possible standard.

-In order to limit human error the Company has developed an internal training programme for all seagoing staff.
+In order to limit human error the Company has developed an internal training program for all seagoing staff.
 This includes simulator exercises designed to improve navigational skills and awareness by putting officers through various weather, sea and port conditions.
-Furthermore, the Company also ensures that all engineers employed are put through their own specific rigorous programme aimed at enhancing their ability to maintain engines and avoid any fuel or sludge discharge while the vessel is in port or at sea.
+Furthermore, the Company also ensures that all engineers employed on ships with new modern engines have undergone engine model specific rigorous training program aimed at enhancing their ability to maintain engines and avoid any fuel or sludge discharge or any breakdowns.

-The above graph demonstrates the number of MARPOL violations (left-hand axis) resulting in an insurance claim and Operating days (right-hand axis) from 2006-2013.
+The above graph demonstrates the number of MARPOL violations (left-hand axis) resulting in an insurance claim and Operating days (right-hand axis) from 2006-2014.
 For the purpose of the analysis, any incident counts as a violation if it is resulted in an insurance claim.
 MARPOL violations were most numerous in 2007 with 8 violations, while operating days peaked in 2006.
 The average number of violations for the period was less than 3, while the average number of operating days was 13,805 days.
 From 2007 to 2012, the total number of incidents declined by 100% while operating days declined by 32%.
 On a per day basis in 2007, the Company violated MARPOL 0.03% of all Operating days, while in 2010, 2011 and 2012, the Company obtained a rate of 0% violations per Operating day.
-The Company reported 2 MARPOL violations in 2013, both more in the sense of lack of awareness of ship-staff than any actual physical loss of pollutants from any of our vessels.
-These 2 incidents were analysed and the findings have been circulated by way of fleet memorandum to all the vessels in the fleet.
-As is the case with the 2 previous codes outlined, the Company aims to have zero MARPOL violations in 2014 and that none of our vessels are detained as a result of a MARPOL violation.
+The Company witnessed 1 MARPOL violation in 2014, both more in the sense of lack of awareness of ship-staff than any actual physical loss of pollutants from any of our vessels.
+This incident was analysed and the findings have been circulated by way of fleet memorandum to all the vessels in the fleet.
+As is the case with the 2 previous codes outlined, the Company aims to have zero MARPOL violations in 2015 and that none of our vessels are detained as a result of a MARPOL violation.